Dive into the world of PAYE investigations. Uncover the facts, implications, and insights in this informative blog

 £1m remittance scenario

-Non-dom investor is UK resident not paying a remittance basis charge since he has been resident here for less than seven years.
-With no UK income and £10m of unremitted foreign income.He subscribes for EIS shares by bringing £1m into the UK but he does not get income tax relief.
-So to account for this he sends £700,000 which will give rise to income tax of £300,000.
+A non-dom investor is UK resident not paying a remittance basis charge since she has been resident here for less than seven years.
+With UK income resulting in a UK tax bill of £300,000 and £10m of unremitted foreign income she subscribes for EIS shares by bringing £1m into the UK.

 - £1m not treated as remitted

-Say he then sells his investment for £2m.
+Say she then sells her investment for £2m.

 - The gain of £1m can stay in the UK (exempt from capital gains tax via EIS)